Najaf Abbas Sial: Early life and education

 Sial was born on 22 May 1959.

-He did Bachelors of Arts from Government Emerson College in 1978.
+He did Bachelors of Arts from Government Emerson College, in Multan in 1978.

 Political career

-He was elected to the Provincial Assembly of the Punjab as candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-83 (Jhang-XI) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-83 (Jhang-XI) in the 2002 Pakistani general election.
 He received 28,742 votes and defeated an independent candidate, Talib Raza Khan Sial.

-He was re-elected to the Provincial Assembly of the Punjab as candidate of PML-Q from Constituency PP-83 (Jhang-XI) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as candidate of PML-Q from Constituency PP-83 (Jhang-XI) in the 2008 Pakistani general election.
 He received 42,366 votes and defeated Muhammad Aoan Abbas, a candidate of Pakistan Muslim League (N) (PML-N).

-He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-91 (Jhang-III) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-91 (Jhang-III) in the 2013 Pakistani general election.
 He received 91,301 votes and defeated Muhammad Mehboob Sultan, a candidate of PML-N. He joined PML-N in May 2013.

 Death

-He died on 11 November 2018 in Jhang, Pakistan.
+He died on 11 November 2018 due to cardiac arrest in District Jhang.